qd-qd/sdk-tutorials/onboarding/index.md

 ---
 parent:
-  title: Onboarding for Non-technical Hires
+  title: Onboarding for Non-Technical Hires
   description: From blockchain basics to the Cosmos Ecosystem
   number: 1
 description: What is blockchain?
 What is Cosmos?